Monday, August 5, 2019

 Like I said, their behavior doesn't surprise me.
 They kind of have to play faux innocent, grab plausible deniability, and claim it is something (ANYTHING) else.

 What surprises me is how many moderates (and no small number of liberals) engage with their "epicycles" in good faith.
 Like, if you don't realize by now that you're not ACTUALLY having a conversation about lawful vs. unlawful immigration with a conservative, and that they are actually racists who don't really like brown people, I don't know what to say.
+It's going to be a very confusing conversation to you with a lot of unexplained double standards and exceptions.

 If you haven't "cracked the cypher" that they know full well by now that seeking asylum is lawful and they just don't care.
 That they are a-okay with "certain" people waiting in a detention facility without basic amenities.
 And separating children from their parents (even after an injunction) because of minor infractions and traffic violations.
 That they're going along with the "pretend" discussion that it's all about budgets and laws and citizens grabbed not because they "looked" like they were undocumented (you know why), but that they really did believe all that documentation was forged....it's like having a debate about why epicycles on epicycles wouldn't explain the Ptolemaic model for more than a month or two when it got out of sync when you already know that what explains everything is that sun is at the center of the solar system.